-March 16, 2020: Based on evolving information about the spread of COVID-19 across the country and the world, the Student Support Services staff are working remotely.
-We will be responding to phone calls and emails during this time.
-Student Support Deans will be available to meet virtually with students for the remainder of the semester.
+In the meantime, the Student Support Services team remains committed to helping students through these difficult and vulnerable times.
+We are responding to phone calls and emails and Student Support Deans are available to meet virtually with students.
 Please call 401-863-3145 or email [email protected] for assistance.

 The Student Support Services staff is available to assist students with a wide-range of issues and concerns that might arise during their time at Brown.
 The Student Support Services Deans provide 24-hour crisis services for undergraduate, graduate, and medical students with personal or family emergencies, and are available by appointment to consult with individual students about their personal questions/concerns, thus allowing students to succeed and thrive in their academic pursuits.